insspb/py3-bp/{{cookiecutter.project_slug}}/.gitlab/issue_templates/Bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
----
 <!--- Verify first that your issue was not already discussed on GitHub -->
 <!-- If you'd like to report a bug in {{ cookiecutter.project_name }},
 fill out the template below.
 Provide any extra information that may be